The best salary and dividend split for directors in 2025/26

 salary dividend split director

-If you are a limited company director, you will typically pay yourself a salary, and – as a shareholder – draw down profits in the form of dividends.
+If you are a limited company director, you will typically pay yourself a salary and, as a shareholder, receive profits in the form of dividends.

-So, what is the most tax efficient salary/dividend split for directors in 2024/5?
+So, what is the most tax-efficient salary/dividend split for directors in 2025/26?

 Have the tax benefits of incorporating ever been less?

-Over the past 8 years, however, the tax gap between a limited company owner and a traditional employee has shrunk considerably.
+However, the tax gap between a limited company owner and a traditional employee has shrunk considerably over the past ten years.

-The April 2016 dividend tax hike, and last April’s Corporation Tax rise, have cost a typical company director thousands in extra tax each year.
+The April 2016 dividend tax hike and 2023’s Corporation Tax rise have cost a typical company director thousands in extra tax each year.

 Salary + Dividends

-So, as a director, more than ever, it is prudent to work out the most tax efficient way to remunerate yourself.
+So, as a director, it is more prudent than ever to find the most tax-efficient way to remunerate yourself.

 The optimum way to draw down funds from your company is: